Emergency Firefighting Water System

-Cisterns: Approximately 30 new cisterns are being constructed with funding from ESER 2010.
-A contract for construction of the first six cisterns began in summer 2013; a second contract for five more cisterns began. in fall 2013, and a third contract for an additional five cisterns will start in spring 2014.
-Design work is underway for renovations or construction of approximately 14 additional cisterns
+Approximately 30 new cisterns are being constructed with ESER 2010.
+Eleven cisterns are under construction, with construction beginning on an additional five cisterns in spring 2014.
+Design work is also underway for the construction of approximately 14 additional cisterns.

-Pipelines and tunnels: Planning work is beginning for nine pipeline and tunnel projects.
-These projects are anticipated to investigate the condition of the existing Emergency Firefighting Water System pipelines, repair pipes and fire connections, repair a seawater intake tunnel, provide new water supply, motorize critical valves for remote control, and improve the electronic control system.
+Planning work is beginning for nine pipeline and tunnel projects, repairing pipes and fire connections, a seawater intake tunnel, providing a new water supply, motorizing critical valves for remote control, and improving the electronic control system.

-Core facilities: Construction began in the fall of 2013 to replace water valves and piping and to perform concrete repairs at the Twin Peaks Reservoir.
-At the Ashbury Heights Tank, a 500,000-gallon water storage tank and piping are being replaced.
-Work is taking place at the Jones Street Tank to strengthen the tank foundation, the walls and roof, replace valves and piping, and refurbish the valve-house roof.
-Design work is under way to replace four diesel engines that turn seawater pumps, and replace ventilation, controls, and piping at Pump Station 1.
-Design work is also in progress to seismically strengthen the building structure and replace the roof at Pump Station 2.
+Construction is underway to replace water valves and piping and to perform concrete repairs at the Twin Peaks Reservoir.
+At the Ashbury Heights Tank, a 500,000 gallon water storage tank and piping are being replaced.
+Work is underway at the Jones Street Tank to strengthen the foundation, the walls and roof, replace valves and piping, and refurbish the valve-house roof.
+Design work and proposals are underway for Pumping Station 1 and Pumping Station 2.

 Learn more about the Emergency Firefighting Water System work.